 for it.
 As a measurement of distance we know it must be

 positive-valued.
-Thinking about this like a distance sampling problem
+Thinking about this like a distance sampling $need to have introduced distance sampling somewhere before in the book, otherwise can’t expect reader to know distance sampling$ problem

 lets first try to make $x_{i}$ uniform from $0$ to some large number,